miserylab/litres-mobile-test-project/README.md

 # <a name="HowToRun">How to run</a>

-To run locally with config.personal.env (create it first) the following command is used:
+To run locally with config.emulation.env (create it first) the following command is used:
 ```bash
 env -S 'context=emulation' pytest tests/android/test_login.py --alluredir reports/
 ```